Our History

 Note, for example, how the original apex roof became a dome above the coach, later to be replaced, once again, with an apex roof and the addition of two small seating areas either side of the coach.

-The development of The Highwayman Inn was an organic process that continued throughout the 70’s, 80’s and 90’s.
+The development of The Highwayman Inn was an organic process that continued throughout the 70’s, 80’s and 90’s right up to the present day.

 Hauntings